 Entrance fee: Adults 7€, 2€ for university students and younger than 26, 5€ for over 65, free with the Trentino Guest Card.

-The Museum of Natural Science (MUSE) is one of the best things to do in Trento with kids.
-It’s divided into several floors, each with a different topics.
+The Museum of Natural Science (MUSE) is one of the best things to do in Trento with kids and one of the most famous museums in Italy.
+It’s divided into several floors, each with different topics.

 My suggestion is to start from the underground floor to discover the first traces of life on earth, the DNA and visit a fantastic reproduction of a tropical forest in the hot and humid tropical greenhouse.

-The fourth floor explores the world of glaciers and the living organisms in the different climates.
+The fourth floor explores the world of glaciers and the living organisms in different climates.

 Address: Corso del Lavoro e della Scienza 3.